Cathode - the energy source of a lithium-ion battery

 Q. How does BASF plan to create value for LIB manufacturers?

 A. BASF caters to a huge customer base in various application areas.
 The requirements are unique and spread across various parameters, be it energy storage, density, safety, efficacy, efficient product life cycle, or cost-effectiveness.
 Therefore, we try to provide custom/tailor-made product chemistries to achieve customer satisfaction and strive to do so in the future as well.

 Q. Please tell us more about BASF'S partnerships for innovations in battery materials?

 A. BASF has a global presence which is strengthened further through its regional JVs and partnerships.
 For example, in Japan, we have BASF - TODA battery materials, catering to the growing demand for high nickel cathode active materials in the region.
 Also, very recently, we have recently announced a JV with Ningbo Shanshan, which is currently subject to approvals from relevant authorities.
 This is an important milestone for our company in expanding the company footprint in China and creating synergies globally.

 Q. Name some of the major clients for your products.

 A. BASF is serving all major OEMs and has maintained good relations with the automotive vendors.
 We examine several options from time to time, in various regions to further expand our production network and enhance customer support services.
 Our strategy remains simple: We invest where our customers are.

-Q. What your opinions on the ACC battery storage program approved by the Union Cabinet earlier in May?
+Q. What is your opinion on the ACC battery storage program approved by the Union Cabinet (Govt. of India) earlier in May?